Power-Systems-Textbook/TextbookSimulations/README.md

     add IJulia
     ```

+5. **Clone this repository locally.** Git can be used to clone the repository or a .zip
-5. **Clone this repository locally.** Using Git through the command line or terminal, clone
+file of the repository can be downloaded.
+Using Git through the command line or terminal,
-the repository as follows:
+clone the repository as follows:

     ```sh
     git clone https://github.com/Power-Systems-Textbook/TextbookSimulations.git